aws-samples/aws-codecommit-s3-backups-with-terraform/README.md

 ## AWS CodeCommit S3 backups with Terraform

-Take the <span style="color: red">red pill</span> and easily backup your AWS CodeCommit repositories to S3 with Terraform
+Take the <span style="color: red">red pill</span> and backup your AWS CodeCommit repositories to S3 with Terraform

 *...or...*